-The ability to count, read, and budget money is a major contributor to independence.
+The ability to count, read, complete transactions, and budget money is a major contributor to independence.
 This program begins with the skills required to count out the money to purchase and identify correct change.
 Skills targeted in this section of the course are:

 - Skip-counting money